The Council needs to collect and use information about people in order to provide services.

 Information Management Service

 What happens next?

-We need to respond within one month of receiving the request or clarification of what is required.
-If the request is complex or a number of requests have been made by the same person, the period can be extended by up to 2 months but we would need to write to you within one month to let you know and explain why the extension is necessary .
+We need to respond within one month of receiving the request.
+If the request is complex or a number of requests is made by the same person, the period can be extended by up to 2 months but we would need to write to you within one month to let you know and explain why the extension is necessary .

 What can we tell you?

 You will receive a copy of the information or we will inform you that we do not hold any information about you.

 - the recipients or categories of recipient you disclose the personal data to;

 - your retention period for storing the personal data or, where this is not possible, your criteria for determining how long you will store it;